GluuFederation/docs-oxd-prod/3.1.3/sources/faq/index.md

 	at org.xdi.oxd.server.service.UmaTokenService.obtainToken(UmaTokenService.java:169)
 ```

-### How can I view data inside oxd database manually without oxd-server?
+### How can I view data inside an oxd database manually without an oxd-server?

-By default oxd-server persists data inside H2 embedded database.
-On disk it should look as `oxd_db.mv.db` file.
+By default, an oxd-server persists data inside a H2 embedded database.
+On a disk it should be visible as a `oxd_db.mv.db` file.
 You can use any convenient database viewer to view/edit data inside the database.
-We recommend use browser based viewer H2:
+We recommend using a browser-based viewer, H2:

  - Download http://www.h2database.com/html/download.html
- - Run it (in "Platform-Independent zip" case it is as simple as hit `h2.sh` or `h2.bat`)
+ - Run it (in the "Platform-Independent zip" case it is as simple as hitting `h2.sh` or `h2.bat`)

- In browser you will see connection details, please specify details as in `oxd-conf.json` file.
+ You will see connection details in the browser.
+Please specify the details as in `oxd-conf.json` file.
- If all is filled correctly on "Test Connection" you should see "Test successful" message as on screenshot below.
+ If everything is filled in correctly, in "Test Connection" you should see a "Test successful" message as in the screenshot below:

  ![H2](../img/faq_h2_connection_details.png)

- After hitting "Connect" button you will be able to view/modify data manually.
-Please be careful to not corrupt data inside otherwise oxd-server will not be albe to operate in normal mode.
+ After hitting the "Connect" button, you will be able to view/modify the data manually.
+Please be careful not to corrupt the data inside; otherwise the oxd-server will not be able to operate in its stable mode.

 ### Client expires, how can I avoid it?

-`register_site` or `setup_client` commands generates client dynamically and thus those clients has lifetime set.
-Lifetime of the client is set on OP side.
+The `register_site` and `setup_client` commands generate clients dynamically, thus setting the lifetimes of these clients.
+The lifetime of the client is set on the OP side.
-It is possible to extend lifetime by calling `update_site` command and set `client_secret_expires_at` to the date which you wish.
-This field accepts number of milliseconds since 1970.
-You can use to [https://currentmillis.com/](https://currentmillis.com/) to convert date to milliseconds.
-For example `Fri Jun 15 2018 12:28:28` is `1529065708906`.
+It is possible to extend a client's lifetime by calling the `update_site` command and set `client_secret_expires_at` to a chosen date.
+This field accepts the number of milliseconds since 1970.
+You can use [https://currentmillis.com/](https://currentmillis.com/) to convert this time to milliseconds.
+For example, `Fri Jun 15 2018 12:28:28` is `1529065708906`.
-Note that `setup_client` creates 2 clients up to 3.2.0 oxd-server version, so if you need to extend lifetime of both clients you have to call `update_site` with `oxd_id` and `setup_client_oxd_id` which are returned as response from `setup_client` command.
+Note that `setup_client` creates 2 clients up to 3.2.0 oxd-server version, so if you need to extend the lifetimes of both clients, call `update_site` with `oxd_id` and `setup_client_oxd_id` which are returned as the response from the `setup_client` command.